exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Recovery data chunk

-The data of the recovery chunk is a 32-byte bitcoin transaction hash.
+The data of the recovery chunk is a 32-byte Bitcoin transaction hash.
 This hash shows that the current anchoring chain is the prolongation of previously stopped anchoring chain.
 The possible reasons of such stops are described further.

-The recovery chunk is optional and may appear in the very first bitcoin anchoring transaction only if the previous anchoring chain was failed (as described in the [Recovering the previous chain](#recovering-broken-anchoring)).
+The recovery chunk is optional and may appear in the very first Bitcoin anchoring transaction only if the previous anchoring chain was failed (as described in the [Recovering the previous chain](#recovering-broken-anchoring)).